shaik1002/biggitlabbomb/doc/user/markdown.md

 ### Show comment preview when hovering on a link

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/29663) in GitLab 17.3 [with a flag](../administration/feature_flags.md) named `comment_tooltips`.
 Disabled by default.

-> - Feature flag removed in GitLab 17.6
+FLAG:
+The availability of this feature is controlled by a feature flag.
+For more information, see the history.
+This feature is available for testing, but not ready for production use.

-Hovering over a link to a comment shows the author and first line of the comment.
+When this feature is enabled, hovering over a link to a comment shows the author and part of the comment.

+When this feature is disabled, hovering over a link to a comment shows information about the item, such as issue or epic.

 ### Embedding Observability dashboards